anandkunal/ToroPHP/README.md

 }
 ```

+Hooks can also be stacked.
 Adding a hook pushes the provided anonymous function into an array.
 When a hook is fired, all of the functions are called sequentially.

 ## Installation